-- The Federal Satisfactory Academic Progress Requirements apply to all hours (ACC and transfer hours) and degree/certificate programs attempted, regardless of whether or not financial aid was received for those hours. - Official transcripts from all previous schools must be received and evaluated by ACC before financial aid eligibility can be determined. - ACC checks Satisfactory Academic Progress at the end of each semester (fall, spring, and summer). - Students are not eligible to receive aid if only enrolled in developmental/remedial coursework.

-- Financial Aid funds one repeat of a previously passed course. - Students may receive aid at one institution per semester. - Financial aid may be used for mini semester courses if the student has funds remaining from the term in which the course is taken. - Students who drop or withdraw from courses may have to repay financial aid.
-Students should contact the Financial Aid Office before dropping a class or withdrawing from the college.
+- The Federal Satisfactory Academic Progress Requirements apply to all hours (ACC, transfer hours, and other hours as listed below) and degree/certificate programs that have been attempted, regardless of whether or not financial aid was received for those hours. - Official transcripts from all previous schools must be received and evaluated by ACC before financial aid eligibility can be determined. - ACC checks Satisfactory Academic Progress at the end of each semester (fall, spring, and summer). - Students are not eligible to receive aid if only enrolled in developmental/remedial coursework. - Financial Aid may fund only one repeat of a previously passed course. - Students may only receive aid at one institution per semester. - Financial aid may be used for mini semester courses if the student has funds remaining from the term in which the course is taken. - Satisfactory Academic Progress cannot be determined for students that receive a grade of "I".
+A final grade must be posted before eligibility for aid can be determined.
+This may delay future aid.